threader/OneFileLinux/README.md

 #### 2. Add NVRAM boot option

-I can't find out how to do this in Windows, so you probably need Linux for this.
+Read [https://oofhours.com/2019/10/05/working-with-uefi-variables-from-powershell/](Working with UEFI variables from PowerShell) and [https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/editing-boot-options-in-efi](Editing Boot Options in EFI) for Windows. _UNVERIFIED by me_

-Replace `/dev/sda` to you disk path and `--part 2` to your EFI partition number.
+On Linux, replace `/dev/sda` to you disk path and `--part 2` to your EFI partition number.

 `efibootmgr --disk /dev/sda --part 2 --create --label "One File Linux" --loader /OneFileLinux.efi`

 #### 3. Choose One File Linux from boot menu

-On my ThinkPad X220 I press F12 while power on to open boot menu.
+On a ThinkPad X220, press F12 while power on to open boot menu.
 Hotkey depends on your motherboard.

 <img alt="ThinkPad X220 boot menu" width="600" src="https://hub.zhovner.com/img/thinkpad-x220-boot-menu.png" />

+On HP it's F9.

 ## Run from USB flash
 The only benefit from running OneFileLinux from USB flash, is that no additional software is required to create bootable flash drive.